IT’S CALLED SHOW BUSINESS…

 “….Then, maybe ten minutes later he got up from his table, far on the other side of the room, and came over.
 He told us what jokes and bits we did that he liked.
 I had no idea that he was paying attention, but from the time he arrived at a gig, Mike paid attention.” – Lara Rae

-He made a study of all things comedic.
+Mike made a study of all things comedic.
 From its humble ancient origins to the most current cutting edge.
-He devoured comedy.
-He then took the lessons he learned and made them his own.
+He devoured it all, took the lessons he learned and bent them to his unique style of physical delivery and deadpan sarcasm.

-He did this right from the start of his comedic career.
-Recently Stewart Smith, the owner of that very first venue – Rotters – recalled, ““When a show was finished, he wouldn’t party right away.
+He did this right from the start.
+Recently Stewart Smith, the owner of that very first venue – Rotters – recalled, “When a show was finished, he wouldn’t party right away.
 He’d go into the back room and make notes of what he could have done better.”

-Mike taped nearly every one of his shows.
-And he studied the recordings afterwards as if it were a final exam.
-He would keep what worked, toss what didn’t, until he had methodically sculpted the perfect comedic form.
+This was the work ethic Mike would apply to the rest of his career.
+He taped nearly every one of his shows.
+And he studied the recordings afterwards, as if it were a final exam.
+He would keep what worked, toss what didn’t, refine it all – until he had methodically sculpted the perfect comedic form.

 He was a master of structure and timing, and made it his business to observe.
 He could have studied pantomime at the best theatre schools in Europe.
 He loved slapstick, and over-exaggerated facial expressions.